Introduction

 - Royal Preston Hospital

-- the Specialist Mobility and Rehabilitation Centre
+- The Specialist Mobility and Rehabilitation Centre

 We serve the local population and provide a number of specialised services across Lancashire and South Cumbria.
 We are one of the largest and highest performing trusts in the country, providing district general hospital services to around 400,000 people in Preston and Chorley, and specialist care to 1.6m people across Lancashire and South Cumbria.